20481A5450/WebScrapper-Employme/README.md

 6. In your web browser, open the Jupyter Notebook interface by navigating to the URL provided in the terminal, usually something like `http://localhost:8888`.

-7. Use the Jupyter Notebook interface to open your `.ipynb` script.
+7. Use the Jupyter Notebook interface to open your `linkedinjobspython.ipynb` script.

 8. Run the script from within the Jupyter Notebook.